 Sign-up for Online Events on our Calendar

 Playdate with Librarian Paula Head Children’s Librarian Paula leads an online playgroup for toddlers and preschoolers.
-Learn finger plays, simple games and songs to do with your children.
+Learn fingerplays, simple games and songs to do with your children.
 Thursdays at 10:30 am starting July 23.
 Check each session weekly for registration information.

 Reading to Tucker, a trained, hypoallergenic, therapy dog!
 Help your children build confidence in reading with one-on-one 15 minutes sessions.
 For ages 6 and up.
 Check each session weekly to see what time slots are available.

 *Individual registration required for each session*